meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 Today, social media and platform networks serve as the ultimate expression of the "Massage."
 The endless, personalized feedback loop—the cycle of post, receive a like, and post again—is amplified into an exhaustive, interconnected tangle of metrics.
 This is the literal embodiment of the cybernetic subject as a servomechanism addicted to the modulation and reflection of its own data-stream.
 The medium constantly adjusts the user, ensuring the closure McLuhan identified is total and continuous.

 In this "global embrace," privacy is not stolen; it is obsolete.
 The isolated individual of the print era dissolves into the resonant, tribal, and intensely monitored node of the electronic web.
-Wiener's "drifting mind" becomes McLuhan's "pattern-recognizing" surfer—alert, connected, but fundamentally shaped by the logic of the circuit.
-The cybernetic subject is awake, but not interior; responsive, but not reflective.
+Wiener's "drifting mind" becomes McLuhan's "pattern-recognizing" surfer—alert, connected, yet fundamentally shaped by the logic of the circuit.
+The cybernetic subject is awake, and not interior; responsive, but not reflective.

-The drifting mind now surfs, but whither **interiority**, **agency**, and **unpredictability**
+The drifting mind now surfs, but whither **interiority**, **agency**, and **unpredictability**?

 Wither, indeed?